yusufpy/pract/README.md

 ![Boxplot for Bees](boxplot88.png)

-From the boxplot, we are able to visualize the proportional species richness of bees.
-It can be see that there are few outliers in the data.
+From the boxplot, we can see the proportional species richness of bees.
+It can be seen that there are few outliers in the data.
 It is possible that this data points are outliers because they are from a different population than the rest of the data or from a different species of bee.
 It is also possible that the data point is an error.
 Aside from those few outliers the rest of the data is fairly normally distributed.

 ### Hypothesis Test
 The following are the two hypothesis tests that we can perform with our data: